LouHenryAlvarez/jackbox/README.md

     #_________________
     # re-injection
-    enrich my_injector                                    # re-injection: re-apply --snampshot on any object instance
+    enrich my_injector                                    # re-injection: re-apply --snapshot on any object instance

     bar.should == :some_larger_bar                        # bar.2 now available
     expect{some_other_function}.to_not raise_error        # some_other_function.1 is also present